 Running your appliance repair business is highly rewarding.
 But it can also be a lot to manage all at once, especially if you're a one-man shop or a small team.
-Scheduling jobs each week, following up on unpaid invoices, making sure all tools and parts are available on time, it can seem like your job is never done.
+Scheduling jobs each week, following up on unpaid invoices, and making sure all tools and parts are available on time can make it seem like your job is never done.

 Not to worry.
 Running your business just got a whole lot easier.

-FieldPulse's appliance repair software organizes the day-to-day details of your business, giving you back your evening by reducing stressful administrative duties.
+FieldPulse's appliance repair software organizes the day-to-day details of your business, giving you back your evenings by reducing stressful administrative duties.

 FieldPulse reduces the daily stresses of owning an appliance repair business and turns them into simple tasks that are easy to manage.

-FieldPulse Invoices & Estimates gives you the tools to send instant invoices or estimates right form your phone.
-Beat your competitors to the punch with a quick and effortless estimate system that let's you price out a job in minutes.
-Finish jobs faster with quick invoices that can be paid right on the jobsite.
+FieldPulse Invoices & Estimates gives you the tools to send instant invoices or estimates right from your phone.
+Beat your competitors to the punch with a quick and effortless estimating system that let's you price out a job in minutes.
+Finish jobs faster with quick invoices that can be paid right at the jobsite.

 Scheduling your next big job, or small one for that matter, takes just a few clicks.
 FieldPulse Job Scheduling allows you to easily gauge your team's bandwidth.
 Take on as many jobs as possible without compromising customer satisfaction.